-It seems noble, but the truth is codependency is deeply rooted in repeating messages that you aren't enough, your emotions/thoughts are invalid, you don't deserve good things, taking care of yourself is selfish, you must avoid conflict, and that you must earn love and acceptance - that you have to prove your worthiness.
+It seems noble, but the truth is codependency is deeply rooted in repeating messages that you aren't enough, your emotions/thoughts are invalid, you don't deserve good things, taking care of yourself is selfish, you must avoid conflict to be loved/liked, and that you must earn love and acceptance - that you have to prove your worthiness.

 Sign of codependency are:

 over-extending yourself past your limits in dis-serving ways

 believing the quality of your life and emotional fulfillment depends on others

 feeling responsible for others' well-being

 believing everything is your fault; guilt

 difficulty setting boundaries - feeling guilty when you do

 afraid to say no or speak up for yourself - feeling guilty when you do

 ignoring your own needs and well-being / lack of self-care